jspecify/jspecify/docs/docs/spec.md

     > having to cover that case.)

 > A further level of complexity in all this is `UNSPECIFIED`.
 For example, in
-> the [all-worlds] version of the following rules, a type with nullness operator
+> the [some-world] version of the following rules, a type with nullness operator
 > `UNSPECIFIED` can be both null-_inclusive_ under every parameterization and
 > null-_exclusive_ under every parameterization.